opengovfoundation/madison/docs/README.md

   when it is instantiated and allows communication between the Angular application and Annotator.

-### Authentication / Authorization

-* `client/app/js/services/authService` handles all authentication /
-  authorization for the front-end.
-  * This service keeps the user updated via its `getUser` method which pulls the current user session from Laravel.
-* All page-level authorizations are handled in `client/app/js/routes.js` in the `authorizedRoles` data attribute.
-These are set when the user logs in.
-* All user session data is stored and shared across the app via the `client/app/js/services/sessionService`.
-* All app constants ( events and user roles ) can be found in `client/app/js/constants.js`

-### Templates
-*All templates are in the `client/app/templates` directory.*
-**Disclaimer: We're still working on getting these organized.**

-* `templates/directives`: This directory is for anything being loaded via `templateUrl` in a directive.
-* `templates/partials`: This directory is for anything that is included as ng-include as a partial for a view
-* `templates/pages`: This directory is for page views being loaded in `routes.js`

-### Helpers

-We've created a couple helper components devs should be aware of

-* Server Side Notifications
-  * The front-end is set up to automatically present notifications handled by the controller helper method `growlMessage($messages, $severity, $params)` which can be found in the `app/controllers/BaseController` class.
-    * `$messages` is an array of message texts
-    * `$severity` is the severity of the messages to pass (`error`, `success`, `info`)
-    * `$params` is an array of any extra data needed to pass in the JSON response.
-* Front-end helpers
-  * `modalService` can be used any time a modal needs to be displayed
-  * `prompts` module can be used to add prompt bars at the top of the main content
-    * eg. `prompts.info(<html-content>)`
-  * `loginPopupService` can be used to display the login modal

 ## Contributing

 Please include a descriptive message ( and if possible an issue link ) with each pull request.
 We will try to merge PRs as quickly as possible.